nullifedmirror/notTube/README.md

 ## Getting Started
 ## Attributions
 ## License
 Licensed under the POSS.
-(Possibly Open Source License)
+(Possibly Open Source Software License)
 ## Code of Conduct (CoC)
 Uses the CoC included in the POSS.